tripleee19/tripleee19.github.io/projects/CC_cluster.md

 ---
 title: Segmentation using Clustering Algorithms
-descriptions: Testing different algorithms to find the best fit.
+description: Testing different algorithms to find the best fit.
 ---

 ## Background